Get the latest news

 Make sure each lesson plan has a specific goal to keep everything on track.

-Recap & Introduce Vocabulary
+Step #2: Recap & Introduce New Vocabulary

 Before showing kids the video or playing the song it’s important to do a quick recap activity from their previous lesson.
 Learning something is one thing, but it’s important to help reinforce what they’ve learnt so they actually retain it.